Boozy Chocolate Haystack Cookies

 Don't want the kids to miss out?
 There are two ways to convert this to a non-alcoholic Haystack Cookie.

 This recipe started out as a non-alcoholic cookie, so it’s super easy to convert it back.
-Simply swap milk for the cream liqueur, and add 1 tsp of vanilla extract.
+Simply swap milk for the cream liqueur, and add 1 teaspoon of vanilla extract.

 If you’d like a bit of the flavour complexity that the Boozy Chocolate Haystacks has, without the alcohol, you can add some flavour syrup, such as Torani Syrup